 On the plateaus, the main aquifer is extensively covered by the glacial till and bolder clay (aquitards) of the ground moraines.
 Wherever the piezometric surface of the main aquifer lies within this aquitard, groundwater conditions are confined.
 In sandy segments above the till, the periodic formation of perched groundwater is possible, which can, after extreme precipitation, rise to the surface.
-The groundwater levels of these locally highly differentiated areas have not been separately ascertained.
+The groundwater levels of these locally highly differentiated areas have not been separately ascertained and portrayed.
 Within the till, sandy islands may become filled with groundwater, or so-called stratum water (see also Fig. 3).

 In the Panke Valley, on the northern side of the spillway, the Barnim Plateau, a major independent coherent aquifer has developed.
 It is located above the main aquifer, which is covered by the glacial till of the ground moraine (see also fig. 7 and 8).
 On the present map, this aquifer is indicated by separate blue groundwater isolines.
 A spur of the glacial till toward the Warsaw-Berlin Glacial Spillway creates an interlock of the Panke Valley aquifer with the main aquifer there.